Learn how to write a best seller and become a bestselling author with these book writing and book marketing tips to boost sales of your book.

 If you want your book to have the best chance of landing on a book best-seller list, it helps to be published by a major publisher that offers the highest advances.

-The Big Book Deal course shows you how to sell a nonfiction book to the five major publishers in the United States, known as the “Big Five” – Simon & Schuster, Penguin Random House, HarperCollins, Hachette, and Macmillan.
+Learn how to write the perfect nonfiction book proposal that sells your book to the five major publishers in the United States, known as the “Big Five”.

 If you prefer one-on-one coaching to learn how to write and publish a best seller, you can get book coaching and book mentoring from an expert book writing coach and publishing consultant.